darixsamani/fastapi-postgres/README.md

 Template for building FastAPI applications with PostgreSQL

 # Features
- - FASTAPI
+ - Python FastAPI backend.
- - POSTGRESQL
+ - POSTGRESQL Database
- - DOCKER-COMPOSE
+ - Docker-Compose
  - Authentification
- - MIGRATION WITH Alembic
+ - Migration with Alembic

 ## Here are the steps to follow in order to run the program:
 After cloning the repository, go to it.